Meet the startups in the latest Alchemist class

 Alchemist is the Valley’s premiere enterprise accelerator and every season they feature a group of promising startups.
 They are also trying something new this year: they’re putting a reserve button next to each company, allowing angels to express their interest in investing immediately.
 It’s a clever addition to the demo day model.

-You can watch the livestream at 3pm PST here.
+You can watch the live stream at 3pm PST here.

 Videoflow – Videoflow allows broadcasters to personalize live TV.
 The founding team is a duo of brothers — one from the creative side of TV as a designer, the other a computer scientist.
 Their SaaS product delivers personalized and targeted content on top of live video streams to viewers.
 Completely bootstrapped to date, they’ve landed NBC, ABC, and CBS Sports as paying customers and appear to be growing fast, having booked over $300k in revenue this year.